-World AIDS Day takes place on 1 December every year to raise awareness of the fight against HIV and show support to people living with HIV.
-It's estimated that 34 million people across the world have HIV.
+World AIDS Day takes place on 1 December every year to raise awareness of the fight against HIV/AIDS and show support to the HIV community.
+It's estimated that over 36.5 million people across the world are living with HIV.

 HIV in the UK

-It is estimated around 103,700 people are living with HIV in the UK, and around 17% are unaware they are HIV positive.
+In England, an estimated 89,400 people are living with HIV, with around 12% unaware they are HIV positive.

-FPA supports National HIV Testing Week, this year taking place from 18–24 November 2017, to help increase testing and reduce stigma around HIV.
+FPA supports National HIV Testing Week, which took place from 18–24 November 2017, to help increase testing and reduce stigma around HIV.

 View the latest data on HIV in the UK from Public Health England.

-FPA has been working with Public Health England and the People Living With HIV Stigma Index to gather vital information about stigma and discrimination experienced by people living with HIV.
+FPA has been working with Public Health England and the People Living With HIV Stigma Index since 2009 to gather vital information about the stigma and discrimination experienced by people living with HIV.

-More than 1,500 people from around the UK completed a survey about their experiences, including in health care, employment and faith settings, and their life with partners, family and friends.
+In 2015, more than 1,500 people from around the UK completed a survey about their experiences, including in health care, employment and faith settings, and their life with partners, family and friends.
 The results of the project were released to mark World AIDS Day in 2015.
+In 2017, we surveyed young people about their experience living with HIV.
+Results of this survey will be published in 2018.

-FPA provides help and advice on HIV and testing including the symptoms, where to get tested and what treatment is available.
+FPA provides help and advice on HIV and testing including information on prevention, treatment, and pathways to testing care and support.
 We also cover how to help protect yourself from HIV and enjoy safer sex.

 An FPA HIV information booklet is available as part of our series of booklets for health professionals.

-Our FPA condom demonstrator has helped hundreds of professionals to promote safer sex.
-Developed with the knowledge and experience of FPA staff, the demonstrator is one of our most popular resources.
+Our FPA condom demonstrator and contraceptive display kit have helped hundreds of professionals to promote safer sex.
+Developed with the knowledge and experience of FPA staff, they are some of our most popular resources.

 World AIDS Day website